 The Faculty of Law

-The Faculty of Law was established to create capable human resources that could contribute to the wholesome development in the daily lives of citizens among the rapid social development in post-war Japan and a changing international environment.
+The Faculty of Law was established to create capable human resources that could contribute to the stability and development in the daily lives of citizens among the rapid social development and a changing international environment during Japan's period of rapid economic growth, and it will celebrate its 60th anniversary in AY2027.

-By fostering legal expertise, a legal perspective, and the capacity to apply logic and problem-solving skills in a fair manner for an issue (a legal mind), this Faculty aims to develop individuals who can make their mark in the legal profession, private corporations, or government agencies.
+By fostering legal expertise, a legal perspective, and the capacity to apply logic and problem-solving skills in a fair manner for an issue (a legal mind), this Faculty aims to develop individuals who can make their mark as legal experts, in private corporations, or at government agencies.

 Independently Gain Deeper Expertise by Studying Under Legal and Political Specialists